-Beginning in May of 2020, the Las Vegas casinos began to re-open and the hotels resumed operations although the tourist and convention business has not returned to pre-pandemic levels.
-However, because 80% of our customer base is local residents, our business has not been as heavily impacted by this change.
-Our challenge now will be to retain and grow our local customer base until such time as the tourist and convention business returns to pre-pandemic levels.
+Beginning in May of 2020, the Las Vegas casinos began to re-open and the hotels resumed limited operations.
+By March 2021, some casinos had returned to prepandemic hours of operation and other attractions in Las Vegas, including entertainment, restaurants and hotels, had begun to re-open and/or expand operations, although the tourist and convention business has not yet returned to pre-pandemic levels.
+However, because 80% of our customer base is local residents, our business has not been as heavily impacted by the decline in tourism.
+Notwithstanding these changes, we remain focused on retaining and growing our local customer base.

 Our manufacturing facility has continued to operate throughout the pandemic, but initially it operated primarily for the purposes of manufacturing City Trees products to be sold at our dispensary.
 The wholesale business initially declined substantially as the sales staff was unable to make sales calls and most dispensaries curtailed purchasing products from third parties, electing instead only to offer their own products for sale at their dispensaries.
 As a result, we initially furloughed two employees who worked at our manufacturing facility.
-Although we did not face shortages of extraction materials, we were initially impacted by the limited availability of certain materials, such as the supply of masks, gowns and other protective equipment, due to the global shortage of such protective equipment and materials.
+Although we did not face shortages of extraction materials, we were initially impacted by the limited availability of certain materials, as the supply of masks, gowns and other protective equipment, due to the global shortage of such protective equipment and materials.
 In recent months, our manufacturing and wholesale business slowly began to grow again as our customers resumed purchasing and more normal operations, and we re-hired our furloughed workers who wished to return to work.
-Starting in approximately September 2020, when we launched a re-brand and re-launch of our wholesale product line, our wholesale revenues improved more rapidly, and are now achieving revenues that are approximately 30% greater than pre-pandemic levels.
+Starting in approximately September 2020, when we launched a re-brand and re-launch of our wholesale product line, our wholesale revenues improved more rapidly, and are now achieving revenues that are approximately 45% greater than pre-pandemic levels.